 - 3 tablespoons butter

 To make the pie base

 In a large bowl, grind the cookies, add the melted butter and mix well.
-The mixture should be moist and holds together well.
-Line the bottom of a 9 inch pie dish with the mixture and gently pat down with your fingers so that some of the mixture goes up the sides of the dish.
+The mixture should be moist and hold together well.
+Line the bottom of a 9-inch pie dish with the mixture and gently pat down with your fingers so that some of the mixture goes up the sides of the dish.

 To make the filling

-In a heavy bottomed saucepan, combine the cocoa powder, sugar, salt, and cornstarch.
+In a heavy bottomed, medium saucepan, combine the cocoa powder, sugar, salt, and cornstarch.
 Slowly pour and blend the milk into the dry ingredients, stirring till smooth.
 Place on medium heat, stirring constantly until it boils.
-Allow to boil for one minute only.
-Remove from heat.
+Allow to boil for one minute only, then remove from heat.

-Add butter and vanilla essence, stirring well into mix.
-Pour into the cookie base.
-Lay a film of cling film over the top of the chocolate filling to achieve a smooth finish.
+Add butter and vanilla extract, stirring well into mix.
+Pour over the cookie base.
+Allow the pie to cool on the counter, then lay a sheet of cling film over the top of the chocolate pie, pressing out any air bubbles, to achieve a smooth finish.
 Refrigerate until set (1-2 hours)